 Regrettably, everyone's favorite track from the Step Up 2: The Streets soundtrack never saw an official release of the version that included not one but TWO verses from Lil Wayne.
 The best line in this song is, "She said she wanna do it to the new Enrique/ I popped this in and put the song on replay" because it confirms that Wayne is voluntarily contributing a verse to an Enrique Iglesias song and that I am not dreaming.
 I guess that if you were Lil Wayne in 2008, you'd probably already be thinking about your future magnum opus Rebirth, which means that logical career choices are a low priority at this juncture.
 The second-best line is, "Cause I'm cool, just like the breeze, guey/ now push it like Salt N' P-E-P-P-A" because it confirms Wayne's absurdly stunning laziness.

 Private (Feat.
 Genasis) - "Everywhere"

-Private is a Danish synthpop band that wrote the best song ever recorded in the course of human history in 2010.
-Knowing that civilization had peaked and that they could never surpass such sonic magnificence, Private began a concentrated effort to make mediocre pop music starting in 2012, enlisting the aid of recent G-Unit g-list signee Genasis.
+Private are a Danish synthpop band who wrote the best song ever recorded in the course of human history.
+Knowing that civilization had peaked and that they could never surpass such sonic magnificence, in 2012 they began a concentrated effort to make mediocre pop, enlisting the aid of recent G-Unit g-list signee Genasis.
 Consequently, we're blessed with gems like, "Puttin' my butter all over her muffin," and, "She go strange for that change."
 Many thanks to G-Unit and Private for joining forces to disappoint me in a way I didn't even know was possible.